Discernment: The Bridge Between Skepticism and Faith

 And for a while, I did.
 I played the game society wanted me to play.
 I chased certainty because it felt safer for everyone but myself.
 If I couldn’t observe it, measure it, or explain it, I dismissed it as my overactive imagination.

 But here’s the thing: when you study deeply enough, especially fields like physics, you begin to notice that the more we “know,” the more we uncover mysteries we cannot explain.
+Contradictions appear like cracks in our carefully built structures and certainty unravels—and you realize: our tools are not yet sharp enough to measure everything that matters.

-Think about it.
-Love moves people to the greatest heights and depths of existence.
+Think about it: love moves people to the greatest heights and depths of existence.
 It shapes lives.
 It births courage.
 It fuels sacrifice.
 And yet — you cannot weigh love.
 You cannot bottle it, or calculate it to the decimal.
 Yet we trust its existence without question.

 This realization was a turning point for me.
-My internal pendulum, once swung hard into skepticism, began to shift.
-But I didn’t swing blindly into faith.
-I found something far more valuable:
+My internal pendulum, once swung hard into skepticism, began to shift—but I didn’t swing blindly into faith, I found something far more valuable:

 I found discernment.